What to do in Hong Kong in 4 Days

 At the time of my visit, the Avenue of Stars in Tsim Sha Tsui was closed for repair and improvement works.
 Until they are done (which should be in 2018), some statues are in the Garden of Stars and Starry Gallery in the meantime.

 I grew up with an older brother, so I got used to watching all of Bruce Lee’s movies.
-He became our childhood hero and seeing him there was kind of a highlight (now, it is not with Victoria Harbor in the background).
+He became our childhood hero and seeing him there was kind of a highlight (now, it is not with Victoria Harbor in the background) in Hong Kong.

 14) Stroll Along Tsim Sha Tsui Promenade

 The city´s charm consists of, among other things, the beautiful Victoria Harbor.
-Strolling along the Tsim Sha Tsui Promenade – while looking at the harbor- is definitely a must and was one of the things I actually enjoyed the most.
+Strolling along the Tsim Sha Tsui Promenade – while looking at the harbor!
+It was one of my favorite activities in Hong Kong

 15) Do a Harbor Cruise